Counterfactual Concept Bottleneck Models: Key Findings Results

 \textbf{CF-CBMs calibrate the variability-plausibility trade-off.
 (Figure \ref{fig:plot_var})} Another key trade-off in generating counterfactuals corresponds to the tension between producing counterfactuals with high diversity, allowing users to pick among different roadmaps to action, and producing plausible counterfactuals corresponding to user actions that are likely to be feasible in practice.
 However, learning shortcuts might lead to trivial solutions with a poor variability-plausibility trade-off.
 For instance, once a plausible counterfactual is found, a trivial solution could be to generate always the same counterfacual, thus leading to minimal diversity, while maximizing the variability increases the chance of generating less plausible counterfactuals.
 In practice, these two properties are measured by variability and IoU between counterfactuals and ground-truth concept vectors.
 A higher variability implies that our model can produce a wider range of counterfactuals.
 A higher IoU value suggests that generated counterfactuals are also representative of the training distribution which contains plausible solutions.
 Our results show that CF-CBMs balance the optimization of these two properties better than existing methods.
 The gap w.r.t.
 BayCon and VCNet is already significant on dSprites where CF-CBMs produce counterfactuals with $+25$ p.p. higher IoU (plausibility) and $\times 3$ more variable.
-In MNIST addition the VAECF's performances significantly deteriorate, while C-CHVAE mainly struggles in CUB.
+In MNIST addition the VAECF's performances significantly deteriorate, while C-CHVAE mainly struggles in CUB. \reviewed{On CIFAR10, all baselines perform poorly on the IoU metric, while on the SIIM Pneumothorax dataset, they also struggle with variability, with the exception of C-CHVAE.}